gitGNU/gnu_stribog/README.txt

 HOW TO USE GIT

-GIT is the revision control system used by the project.
+Git is the revision control system used by the project.

+To see meta-documentation on the project branches, checkout 'master' branch and read the files it contains.

 Here is a typical ~/.gitconfig file contents
 (please replace the names and email with yours):